Athletic Training

 Concussion Policy

-Any competitive sports student that has sustained a concussion or has any signs and symptoms of a concussion must follow up with the athletic trainer and physician as soon as possible.
+Any Club Sports student that has sustained a concussion or has any signs and symptoms of a concussion must follow up with the athletic trainer and physician as soon as possible.
 The Sports Medicine Staff from Club Sports will evaluate, monitor and assist the student throughout the recovery process.

 The following are some signs and symptoms of a concussion to watch for: